cleesmith/picamera_motion_socket_flask/README.markdown

 * use machine learning and pattern image analysis to track/detect patterns and trends within the captured images ... yeah right, not unless my brain becomes much larger
-* attach this setup to my mailbox, so it can greet my mail carrier and snap a pic of the mail, and if it's all junk mail I can ignore it ... or, even better, turn the mailbox into an incinerator and burn the junk mail ... somehow
+* attach this setup to my mailbox, so it can greet my mail carrier and snap a pic of the mail, and if it's all junk mail I can ignore it ... or, even better, have the RPi flame throw the junk mail ... somehow
 * at night you may want to have server.py play a sound when a new image arrives, which could wake you up screaming "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a